<Updated 20 January 2022>

 - Maintain 2-metre social distancing where possible.

-- Make sure your child goes to school if it is open, they have no COVID-19 symptoms and have not been in contact with a confirmed case.
+- Make sure your child goes to school if it is open, they have no COVID-19 symptoms and have not had a positive test.

 – A high temperature